johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Only your choices are good or evil.
 Everything else just happens.
 - No point being upset with what happens.
 Don't take it personally.
 Remove emotional coloring.
 - Some Stoicism: Objective things just are.
 They are not good or bad.
 They are just information.
 Only *your* reactions matter.
 Only *your* reactions are not simply given facts.
+- Nothing can prevent you from getting better, becoming wiser.
+The obstacle is the way.

 # Don't Lie!
 (Evil only possible through lies)